lortza/lortza.github.io/_posts/2018-03-16-single-page-crud-p2.md

 Voila!
 That's it!
 Refresh your page again, then go through the process of deleting another record.
 You should see your record has been removed from the index and the page was not reloaded via the controller.
 Pretty nifty ;)

-# Next: Editing Records
+## Next: Editing Records
 Alright!
-That's it for deleting records.
-My next post on editing records from the index page is coming soon.
+That's it for creating and displaying new records.
+It's time to move on to [Part 3: Editing Records from the Index Page]({% post_url 2018-03-23-single-page-crud-p3 %}).